-Utilizing the compensation objectives and vehicles outlined previously, the Compensation and Option Committee, comprised of all three outside directors, establishes base salary for the CEO.
+Utilizing the compensation objectives and vehicles outlined previously, the Compensation and Benefits Committee, comprised of all three outside directors, establishes base salary for the CEO.
 All other employees' salaries are set by the CEO, and reviewed by the Committee for consistency with the Company's compensation objectives.
-The Committee used surveys of similar companies selected from among the companies with which UTMD's stock is compared in the Stock Performance Chart, based on variations in industry type, geographic location, size, and profitability as the Committee deemed appropriate.
+The Committee periodically uses surveys of similar companies selected from among the companies with which UTMD's stock is compared in the Stock Performance Chart, based on variations in industry type, geographic location, size, and profitability as the Committee deemed appropriate.
 Base salary was fixed at a level somewhat below the competitive amounts paid to executive officers with comparable qualifications, experience and responsibilities at other similarly sized companies engaged in the same or similar businesses.
 The annual bonus and long-term incentive compensation in the form of stock options were more highly leveraged and tied closely to the Company's success in achieving significant financial and non-financial goals.

 The annual bonuses for the named executive officers are awarded using the same basis as all employees included in the annual profit-sharing MB Plan.
-The goals for executive officers include financial and non-financial goals.
+The goals for executive officers include financial and nonfinancial goals.
 Financial goals include net sales, gross profit margin, operating margin, after-tax profits, return on equity, and particularly in the case of the CEO, growth in earnings per share.
 Non-financial goals include continuing the development of a talented and motivated team of employees, conceiving and implementing programs to maintain competitive advantages and to achieve consistent earnings per share growth, reacting to competitive challenges, developing business initiatives to further support critical mass in a consolidating marketplace, promoting the Company's participation in socially responsible programs, protecting intellectual property, maintaining compliance with regulatory requirements, achieving a high regard for the integrity of the Company and its management, and minimizing issues that represent significant business risk factors.
-In 2007, UTMD generally did not meet its financial objectives.
-Based on the Company's overall performance, annual bonuses were 5.5% lower than the previous year for unchanged management responsibility and contribution.
+In 2008, UTMD generally did not meet its financial objectives.
+Based on the Company's overall performance, annual bonuses were 12.7% lower than the previous year for unchanged management responsibility and contribution.
+Because the board approved a larger number of options to be awarded in 2009 than had been the case since it began expensing options, there was no 2008 MB inflation factor, which was 11% in 2007.
+Therefore, compared to 2007, annual total dollar bonuses paid for 2008 were 21.3% lower than for 2007.
+In the case of the CEO, the 2008 MB was zero.

 The Committee intends that stock options serve as a significant component of executive officers' total compensation in order to retain critical efforts on behalf of the Company and to focus efforts on enhancing shareholder value.
 The Committee believes that past option awards have successfully provided this incentive.
 An option for 50,000 shares was awarded the CEO in January 2004, at an exercise price of \$25.59 per share.
-No CEO options had been awarded from 1999 through 2003, and none were awarded in 2005 through 2007.
+No CEO options were awarded from 1999 through 2003, and none were awarded in 2005 through 2008.

-Compensation and Option Committee Interlocks and Insider Participation
+Compensation and Benefits Committee Interlocks and Insider Participation